 Introduction

-As part of the Waste & Recycling sector, we recognise the risks of modern slavery and human trafficking associated within our industry and understand our responsibilities to take a robust approach to slavery and human trafficking.
+As part of the Waste & Recycling sector, we recognise the risks of modern slavery and human trafficking associated with our industry and understand our responsibilities to take a robust approach to slavery and human trafficking.
+Grundon is absolutely committed to preventing slavery and human trafficking in its activities, and to ensuring that our supply chains are free from slavery and human trafficking

 Organisational Structure & Supply Chain

 Our supply chain includes other waste and recycling businesses, as well as a number of businesses who supply goods and services to Grundon.
-Additionally, we supplement our own workforce with labour procured through third-party providers, and although we have steps in place to ensure third-party labour providers are assessed against their obligations in relation to the Modern Slavery Act 2015, we recognise that the provision of labour through these third-party providers presents a higher risk.
+Additionally, we supplement our own workforce with labour procured through third-party providers, and although we have steps in place to ensure third-party labour providers are assessed against their obligations in relation to the Modern Slavery Act 2015, we recognise that the provision of labour through these third parties presents a higher risk.

 Policies

-We operate the following policies that support our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:
+Grundon operate the following policies that support our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

 Recruitment Policy